vasilstar97/python-package-boilerplate/docs/source/api/index.rst

 API documentation
 =================

-The modules of BlocksNet are listed below:
+The modules of MyPackage are listed below:

 .. autosummary::
    :toctree: _autosummary